Reference 02 — Graph model

 A subscriber that wants the application-domain timestamp reads it from a sibling TIME TLV inside the payload (if present) — that lives inside the payload bytes and survives every transition.
 The wire-trailer TS is for transport diagnostics only; it does not survive at-rest storage.

-Subtree subscriptions, branch writes, write-creates (RFC-0005)
+Subtree subscriptions, branch writes, and write-creates

 • A branch write decomposes.
 A write whose payload is a POINT tree (05 §0x07) rooted at the target vertex lands each value-carrying node at the corresponding descendant vertex as a refcount subview of the written frame (zero copy), creating missing vertices on the way; each covered subscription point is notified once with its slice.
 Values are the truth at the vertices where they land; a branch is a view.
 The branch is not a transaction — admission (shape + ACL) is all-or-nothing, application is per-leaf; cross-leaf snapshot coherence is the coherent-sampling (origin, ts) group (ADR-0019), never a write-side lock.